johanneslenfers/schedgehammer/README.md

 # Schedgehammer: Auto-Tuning Compiler Optimizations Beyond Numerical Parameters

+## Goal of the Research Project

+Schedgehammer is a general-purpose auto-scheduling framework designed to optimize program schedules across diverse compiler infrastructures.
+Unlike existing auto-schedulers that are tightly coupled to specific intermediate representations or rely on template-based search, Schedgehammer introduces a **generic and reusable representation of optimization schedules** that can be integrated with multiple user-schedulable languages (USLs).

+The key research goal is to **decouple auto-scheduling from specific compiler infrastructures**, treating scheduling as a generic optimization problem.
+This allows different USLs (such as TVM and TACO) to benefit from a shared and extensible tuning infrastructure without requiring compiler-specific assumptions or extensive reengineering.

 ## Example: What is Being Optimized?

 To understand what Schedgehammer optimizes, consider a matrix multiplication example in TVM.
 The algorithm defines *what* to compute: